 In the very beginning of pregnancy, you may have:

 A need to urinate more often and more urgently

 Increased discharge from your vagina

 Feeling sick to your stomach and throwing up are very common in pregnancy.
 This is caused by pregnancy hormones in your body.
 Despite the name "morning sickness," you can feel sick to your stomach and throw up at any time of day.
-Some pregnant women throw up so often and for so long that they need medicine or IV fluids.
+Some pregnant women throw up so often and for so long that they need medicine or IV fluids (directly into a vein).

 To lessen morning sickness, try the following:

 Drink and eat small amounts often

 Keep crackers by your bed so you can eat a little before you get up